 There are significant, but sometimes subtle, differences between one citation format and another.
-This section will not endeavor to introduce you to all possible formats or all of the formatting rules for APA, MLA and Chicago Manual of Style.
-Its purpose is to make you aware of some key differences in citation formats and to guide you to resources that can educate you about how to handle particular citation issues and situations.
-The examples offered here are taken from the published work of Grinnell faculty members David Lopatto, William Ferguson, Erik Simpson, and Sarah Purcell.
+This section will not endeavor to introduce you to all possible formats or all of the formatting rules for APA, MLA, and CMOS styles.
+Rather, its purpose is to make you aware of some key differences in citation formats.
+The examples offered here are taken from the published work of Grinnell faculty members David Lopatto, William Ferguson, Erik Simpson, Sarah Purcell, and Catherine Chou.

-In-text citations: When you use APA or MLA citation formats, you provide specific information about your source material in a parenthetical statement placed directly in your text.
+In-text citations: When you use APA, MLA, or CMOS Author-Date citation formats, you provide specific information about your source material in a parenthetical statement placed directly in your text.
 These formats will look like this: